MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/system-requirement-business-central-v17.md

 * "***" viewing item availability isn't supported

 > [!Note]
-> AD, IFD and Claims authentication types are supported for the 2015 and 2016 on-premises versions of [!INCLUDE[crm](../developer/includes/crm_md.md)].
-OAuth and Office 365 authentication are supported for the 2015, 2015 Update 1, and 2016 Update 1 online versions of [!INCLUDE[crm](../developer/includes/crm_md.md)].
+> AD, IFD and Claims authentication types are supported for the 2016 on-premises version of [!INCLUDE[crm](../developer/includes/crm_md.md)].
+OAuth and Office 365 authentication are supported for the 2016 Update 1 and online versions of [!INCLUDE[crm](../developer/includes/crm_md.md)].
 For more information about authentication types, see [Connection strings in XRM tooling to connect to Dynamics 365](https://msdn.microsoft.com/library/mt608573.aspx).

 ## <a name="SharePointApp"></a>[!INCLUDE[prodshort](../developer/includes/prodshort.md)] as an App for SharePoint